-./Tools/autotest/sim\vehicle.py -v ArduCopter
+./Tools/autotest/sim_vehicle.py -v ArduCopter

-Thereby the -v option specifies the vehicle type.
+On success the vehicle should appear inside QGroundControl.
+The -v option specifies the vehicle type.
 The -l and -L option can be used to define a custom start location.
-The -S option increases the simulation speed.
-See the sim\vehicle.py --help option for further information.
-After launching, the vehicle should appear inside QGroundControl.
+With the -L option predefined locations inside ardupilot_root/Tools/autotest/locations.txt can be used. -S option increases the simulation speed.
+See the sim_vehicle.py --help option for further information.